Matt Olson Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in the league.
+- The pitching staff for the Astros has a collective 9.5 K/9, the sixth-best in the league.

-- The Astros have the seventh-ranked team ERA across all MLB pitching staffs (3.31).
+- The Astros' 3.35 team ERA ranks sixth across all MLB pitching staffs.

-- Astros pitchers combine to give up 20 home runs (1.1 per game), the 10th-fewest in the league.
+- Astros pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.

-- Brown (2-0 with a 1.93 ERA and 17 strikeouts in 18 2/3 innings pitched) makes the start for the Astros, his fourth of the season.
+- Valdez gets the start for the Astros, his fifth of the season.
+He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander threw seven innings against the Texas Rangers, giving up no earned runs while surrendering five hits.
+- The lefty's last time out came on Sunday against the Texas Rangers, when he tossed six innings, surrendering one earned run while giving up four hits.

-- In three games this season, the 24-year-old has a 1.93 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.